Blackouts possible again as fire danger looms in California

 Any blackouts would last at least 48 hours, the utility said.

-The utility is concerned that winds forecast to hit 60 mph at times could throw branches and debris into power lines or topple them, sparking wildfires.
+The utility is concerned that winds forecast to hit 60 mph (97 kph) at times could throw branches and debris into power lines or topple them, sparking wildfires.
 PG&E equipment has been blamed for igniting several of California’s deadliest and most destructive fires in recent years and the utility, facing billions in potential claims, was forced into bankruptcy.

 However, CEO Bill Johnson said the shutdown was about safety, not money.